-The Group as a lessee (upon application of HKFRS 16 in accordance with transitions in note 3) (Continued)
+The Group as a lessee (Continued)

 Right-of-use assets (Continued)

 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.

 Right-of-use assets in which the Group is reasonably certain to obtain ownership of the underlying leased assets at the end of the lease term are depreciated from commencement date to the end of the useful life.
 Otherwise, right-of-use assets are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term.